huggingface/diffusers/docs/source/en/tutorials/inference_with_lcm_lora.md

 For a more technical overview of LCMs, refer to [the paper](https://huggingface.co/papers/2310.04378).

 However, each model needs to be distilled separately for latent consistency distillation.
-The core idea with LCM-LoRA is to train just a small number of adapters, known as LoRA layers, instead of the full model.
+The core idea with LCM-LoRA is to train just a few adapter layers, the adapter being LoRA in this case.
+This way, we don't have to train the full model and keep the number of trainable parameters manageable.
 The resulting LoRAs can then be applied to any fine-tuned version of the model without distilling them separately.
-Additionally, the LoRAs can be applied to image-to-image, ControlNet/T2I-Adapter, inpainting, AnimateDiff.
+Additionally, the LoRAs can be applied to image-to-image, ControlNet/T2I-Adapter, inpainting, AnimateDiff etc.
 The LCM-LoRA can also be combined with other LoRAs to generate styled images in very few steps (4-8).

 LCM-LoRAs are available for [stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5), [stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0), and the [SSD-1B](https://huggingface.co/segmind/SSD-1B) model.
 All the checkpoints can be found in this [collection](https://huggingface.co/collections/latent-consistency/latent-consistency-models-loras-654cdd24e111e16f0865fba6).